How Exclusive are Ethereum Transactions? Evidence from non-winning blocks: Introduction

 Finally, in our companion paper \cite{canidio2025becoming}, we use the same dataset to address two related questions: whether block selection matters for users, and competition between arbitrageurs.
-The paper shows that many user transactions are \emph{delayed}: although proposed during a bidding cycle, they are not included in the winning block.
-Furthermore, they also identify two arbitrage bots trading between decentralized (DEX) and centralized (CEX) exchanges.
-Analyzing the bidding dynamics, they estimate that the implied CEX prices at which they trade USDC/WETH and USDT/WETH are 3.4--4.2 basis points better than the contemporaneous Binance price.
+We shows that many user transactions are \emph{delayed}: although proposed during a bidding cycle, they are not included in the winning block.
+Furthermore, we identify two arbitrage bots trading between decentralized (DEX) and centralized (CEX) exchanges.
+Analyzing the bidding dynamics, they estimate that the implied CEX prices at which they trade USDC/WETH and USDT/WETH is 2.8 basis points \textit{better} than the contemporaneous Binance price.